 Many of these taxa exist as small populations and have been prioritised for conservation action.
 Knowledge of their breeding systems is essential to ensure that a balance between species conservation and the preservation of the processes that gave rise to this taxonomic diversity is maintained.

 The work forms part of the PhD research of Ms Tracey Hamston and is supervised at Exeter by Dr James Cresswell and Dr Jamie Stevens.
-The work is being carried out in conjunction with a number of other organisations, including: The National Botanic Garden of Wales; National Museum Cardiff; The Royal Botanic Gardens, Kew.
+The work is funded by the Whitley Wildlife Conservation Trust and carried out in conjunction with a number of other organisations, including: The National Botanic Garden of Wales; National Museum Cardiff; The Royal Botanic Gardens, Kew.

 The University of Exeter, The Queen's Drive, Exeter, Devon, UK EX4 4QJ